 The Final Take Away

 If you’re married, it’s assumed that you already have a sound foundation to build a new dynamic upon.
 Hopefully, you already have love, laughter, and healthy communication.
 BDSM has the potential to take your existing relationship and make it unbelievably fulfilling.
-With that said, you will need to be open to the changes, willing to work on enhancing what is missing, and make sure you talk regularly about everything, so your marriage doesn’t suffer negative effects.
+With that said, you will need to be open to the changes.
+Be willing to work on enhancing what is missing.
+Make sure you talk regularly about everything.
+This way, your marriage doesn’t suffer negative effects.

-By being diligent and honest in your communication, you can perceive obstacles before they arise, modify problem areas so they meet your dynamic’s needs and discover each other in a safe, sane and consensual way.
-Living your fantasies, exploring your desires, and improving your relationship is simply a wonderful side effect and really is the best part!
+By being diligent and honest in your communication, you can perceive obstacles before they arise.
+You can modify problem areas so they meet your dynamic’s needs.
+You will discover each other in a safe, sane and consensual way.
+Living your fantasies is simply a wonderful side effect.
+Exploring your desires is also a delightful bonus.
+Improving your relationship is truly the best part!